Introduction to SQL Timestamp

 AND EXTRACT(MONTH FROM date_of_birth at time zone 'GMT') = '03';

-SQL timestamp is a data type and a function that is used to store and work with data values in date and time formats, sometimes along with time zones and AD/BCs.
+SQL timestamp is a data type and function used to store and work with data values in date and time formats, sometimes along with time zones and AD/BCs.
 They are very helpful when we have operations all over the world.

 This is a guide to SQL Timestamp.
 Here we discuss the Introduction to SQL Timestamp and the practical examples and different subquery expressions.
 You can also go through our suggested articles to learn more –